luciendgolden/evaluation-pipeline-2025/README.md

 > [!Note]
 > There are more hyperparameters you can play with!
 Checkout the README in the finetune folder of the evaluation_pipeline for more information.
 In addition, you can edit also edit the classifier head.

+> [!Important]
+> By default the code only expects encoders or decoders.
+Add the flag `--enc_dec` to the python calls to use an encoder-decoder.
+For the fine-tuning, the default classification models does the following:
+> - Passes the inputs to the Encoder
+> - Initializes a 1 token sequence containing the start token (defined in the `config.json` of the model as `decoder_start_token_id`) to pass to the decoder.
+> - Does the Decoder forward pass
+> - Takes the encoding of the start token and passes it to the classification head.
+> This is the way we decided to implement the finetuning, however, this can be adapted by yourselves.

+> [!Note]
+> The classification head and the way the model does classification cna be adapted by you.
+Change the code found in the `evaluation_pipeline/finetune/classifier_model.py` file to do this.

 <!---
 Here are the hyperparameters used for fine-tuning for all tasks.
 Feel free to modify these, or to set task-specific hyperparameters: